jmcnally17/pacman-old/README.md

 git clone https://github.com/jmcnally17/pacman
 ```

-Finally, both the backend and frontend dependencies must be installed by running `npm install` in both the [main](https://github.com/jmcnally17/pacman) and [client](https://github.com/jmcnally17/pacman/tree/main/client) directories respectively.
+Both the backend and frontend dependencies must be installed by running `npm install` in both the [main](https://github.com/jmcnally17/pacman) and [client](https://github.com/jmcnally17/pacman/tree/main/client) directories respectively.

-Now, you should be all setup and ready to use the app.

 Both backend and frontend servers must be running simultaneously so open two separate terminals and navigate into the main directory in one and the client directory in the other.
 Then run `npm start` in both and visit [http://localhost:3000](http://localhost:3000) in your browser to play the game.